When Sex Feels Terrifying - Overcoming Fear of Sexual Intimacy

 4. Seek Professional Support

 Sex therapists, trauma-informed counselors, gynecologists (when pain is the cause).
 Fear of sex can often be improved with professional support.
 Please do not try to bear it alone.
+Certified sex therapist directories and psychiatric or psychosomatic clinics offering trauma treatment are available in many regions.

 Summary

 Fear of sex is not a flaw in you; it is a psychological response grounded in legitimate reasons.
 Identify the cause, progress gradually, communicate with your partner, and seek professional help if needed.
 Fear can be overcome, and beyond it lies safe and comfortable intimacy.
+Recovery may take time, but accumulating small steps will steadily move you forward.